srynsh/SWE/SRS.md

 ## Auction Management
    - Auctioneers shall have the authority to start, pause, resume, and end auctions within designated auction rooms.
    - The system shall enforce predefined rules for auction closure, including automatic closure upon reaching the designated end time or meeting reserve prices.
-   - Auction closure notifications shall be sent to all participants, with details of winning bids and next steps for transaction completion.
+   - Auction closure notifications shall be sent to all participants, with details of winning bids and the next steps for transaction completion.

 ## Auction History
    - Users shall have access to their auction participation history, including details of items bid on, winning bids, and auction outcomes.